chetanbansode/t2json/docs/FAQ.md

 ### Can I use URLs?

-Yes, you can use:
+Yes, you can use: Track URL, Album URL, and Playlist URL
-•	Track URL
-•	Album URL
-•	Playlist URL

 ---